fhiso/legacy-format/dates.md

 calendar.
 Their *month names*, the usual English form of their name, and the number of *calendar days* in each *calendar month* is as given for the Gregorian calendar in the table in {§gregorian}.
-The only difference is the rule for determining the number of *calendar days* in February.
+The only difference between the *calendars* is the rule for determining the number of *calendar days* in February.

 In the Julian *calendar*, the rules for determining the number of *calendar days* in February are as follows:

-*  If the *logical year* number is exactly divisble by 4, then February has 29 days.
+*  If the *logical year* number is exactly divisible by 4, then February has 29 days.
 *  Otherwise, February has 28 days.

+The terms *leap year* and *non-leap year* are defined as for the Gregorian *calendar*.

-{.example}  The year 1900 was a leap year in the Gregorian *calendar*, as 1900 is divisible by 100, but it was not a leap year in the Julian *calendar*.
+{.example}  The year 1900 was a *leap year* in the Gregorian *calendar*, as 1900 is divisible by 100, but it was not a *leap year* in the Julian *calendar*.
 This means "`29 FEB 1900`" is a *well-formed* *date* in the Gregorian *calendar*, but not in the Julian *calendar*.